-The links between Bill Gates and Jeffrey Epstein examined
+The links between Bill Gates and Jeffrey Epstein explained

-“There have been whispers for years” about Bill’s “inappropriate extramarital relationships”, Vanity Fair reports, adding that “for the people who worked for him”, his “behaviour was something of an open secret”.
+“There have been whispers for years” about Gates’s “inappropriate extramarital relationships”, Vanity Fair reports, adding that “for the people who worked for him”, his “behaviour was something of an open secret”.

 One former employee told the magazine that Gates would often leave the Microsoft headquarters just hours after arriving, saying: “We all assumed that it was when he was with women.
 I knew there were many off-site meetings that were not on his calendar.”

 Others told Vanity Fair that allegations against Gates have been “largely suppressed by Gates’s liberal use of nondisclosure agreements, ostensibly to keep more damning details under wraps”.

 In early July, Bill admitted during an “off-the-record” Q&A session that the end of his marriage to Melinda was his fault, sources claimed.

 An attendee of a “summer camp for billionaires” hosted by law firm Allen & Overy told The New York Post that he “might have been on the verge of tears” as he “fessed up to messing up” and “basically referred to the fact that it [the divorce] was his fault”.

 Responding to a question by CNBC host Becky Quick following a talk on climate change, Bill did not use the word “affair” while discussing the ongoing divorce proceedings, the source added.
 A second attendee told the paper his answer was “very moving”.

 Sources in the room said Quick did not raise his links to the late-billionare paedophile Jeffrey Epstein.
 A third attendee told the paper he appeared “agitated” during the appearance, adding: “Bill Gates was pretty much a total asshole.”